wonkiseo86/FRNE/Program/ReadMe.txt

-@ Empirical Program Code Descriptions for “Functional Regression with Persistent Nonstationarity and Error Contamination”
+@ Program Code Descriptions for “Functional Regression with Persistent Nonstationarity and Error Contamination”
                                                                                                                                                    September 2025
                                                                                                                                                       Kyungsik Nam